Ciberusps/FireSave/README.md

 - Game info fetching(name, image...) works only for steam games
 - Quick save shortcut dont work for games in a fullscreen mode(only borderless window/window)
 - Impossible to change saves folder location, will change ASAP

+## How it works

+FireSave copy paste save file to "store folder"(default "C://GamesSaves") and save some data about it in `config.json` file.
+Possibility of its application strongly depends on how in-game save system works.

 ## Supported games(100% works)